chunsun978/USB_Device_Notification/README.md

 Tested in Raspberry PI 4 and it works well.

+How to build:
+cd build
+cmade ../src
+make

 If libudev.h can not be found,
 $sudo apt-get install libudev-dev

+run:
+./usb

 The printout: